Beaumont Independent School District: Original Beaumont ISD

 The original Beaumont Independent School District, with Beaumont High School as its senior high school, was founded in 1883 and included the neighborhoods of downtown and the port area, and in 1948 absorbed the smaller French ISD on the north side, with French High School.
-It also operated a high school for black students, Charlton-Pollard High School.
-In 1975, as part of court-ordered desegregation of the district, this merged with Beaumont High School to form Beaumont-Charlton-Pollard High School.
+It was segregated and the high school for black students was Charlton-Pollard High School.
+In 1975, as part of court-ordered desegregation of the district, this merged with Beaumont High School to form Beaumont Charlton-Pollard High School.

 South Park ISD

 South Park Independent School District was founded in 1891 but was shaped by the aftermath of the discovery of oil at Spindletop in 1901; it took its name from the neighborhood at the south end of the city that grew up to house oil-field workers in the resulting boom.
 It operated South Park High School and came to include the expanding neighborhoods on the west side of Beaumont, where it opened Forest Park High School in the 1960s.
 It also had a high school for black students, Hebert High School.